medialab/xan/docs/cmd/cat.md

                                 other CSV data isn't long enough.

 cat rows options:
+    -I, --intersection           Compute the intersection of headers of all concatenated files and reorder columns of concatenated files accordingly.
+This is incompatible with -U/--union, preprocessing and -n/--no-headers.
+    -U, --union                  Compute the union of headers of all concatenated files and reorder columns of concatenated files accordingly.
+This is incompatible with -I/--intersection, preprocessing and -n/--no-headers.
     --paths <input>              When concatenating rows, give a text file (use "-" for stdin) containing one path of CSV file to concatenate per line.
     --path-column <name>         When given a column name, --paths will be considered as CSV, and paths